rafalcode/rmanuals/README.md

 > edgeRUsersGuide()
 at the R prompt to open the User's Guide in a pdf viewer.

 # ComplexHeatmap, poor "exampling"
 Yes, ComplexHeatmap reference often just says "no example" ... considerably more times thatn any other package I know.

+# Polyester
+A simulation packages, but in fact it goes in what I would call a reverse direction.
+It takes counts and simulates the reads from them.